-Department: Student Life
+Department: Physical and Life Sciences

 Holy Cross College’s Mission: The Mission of Holy Cross College is to educate and form global citizens with the competence to see and the courage to act.
-Holy Cross is a Catholic college that advances the apostolic mission of the Congregation of Holy Cross.
+Holy Cross is a Catholic college that advances the apostolic mission of the Brothers of Holy Cross.
 Our practical, experiential, liberal arts curriculum applies timeless truths to contemporary life and leads people to wholeness in the image of Christ.

 Our hiring practices reflect this missional commitment to being a Christ-centered institution.

 Purpose: Teach one or more classes during the Fall semester 2021, from the following core undergraduate Mathematics courses:

 MATH 111 (3 credit hours) Discrete Mathematics.
 This course covers set theory; an introduction to logic; fundamentals of geometry; elementary statistics; and consumer mathematics, e.g., unit cost, simple interest, and compound interest.

 MATH 113 (3 credit hours) College Algebra.
 This course will covers functions, including polynomial, rational, radical, exponential, logarithmic, trigonometric, and inverse trigonometric.
 Additional topics include right triangle trigonometry, Laws of Sines and Cosines, and trigonometric equations.

 MATH 118 (3 credit hours) Finite Mathematics.
 This course is for students with liberal arts or business intent.
 Students learn to use matrices to solve systems of linear equations by the Gauss-Jordan method, as well as systems of linear inequalities: the simplex method, the dual method, and the Big M method.
 After a brief treatment of sets and Venn diagrams, probability is introduced, including conditional probability and Bayes Theorem.